Beyond substitutive dynamical systems: S-adic expansions

-is one-dimensional, then the $S$-adic dynamical system $(X,T)$ is uniquely ergodic. \end{thm} In \cite{Bezugly3}, a somewhat finer version of Theorem~\ref{thm:invariant_measures} is proved in the context of Bratteli diagrams where a similar limit cone is identified to the set of invariant ergodic probability measures.
-Nevertheless, this does not apply directly to general $S$-adic systems such as underlined in~\cite{FFT}.
+is one-dimensional. \end{thm} In \cite{Bezugly3}, a somewhat finer version of Theorem~\ref{thm:invariant_measures} is proved in the context of Bratteli diagrams where a similar limit cone is identified to the set of invariant ergodic probability measures.
+Nevertheless, this statement does not apply directly to general $S$-adic systems such as underlined in~\cite{FFT}.
 For more on the connections between Vershik adic systems and $S$-adic ones, see \cite{Bezugly}, \cite[Sec.
 5.2]{Bezugly2}, \cite[Chap.
 6]{CANT}, and \cite{FFT}.
 Lastly, see~\cite{FFT} for further examples of minimal but not uniquely ergodic constructions of adic systems, and for the reference therein.

 \begin{rem} As observed in~\cite{DLR}, if an $S$-adic expansion is everywhere growing, then the number of ergodic measures is bounded by $\max_n \Card \AAA_n$.
 Hence, there exist infinite words of zero entropy which do not admit an everywhere growing $S$-adic representation with $S$ finite: take a subshift of zero entropy with infinitely many ergodic invariant measures.
 For more details, see the discussion in~\cite[Section 4]{DLR}. \end{rem}